clementtech/AiChat/README.md

-# AiScream
+# AiChat
-Ai-Scream is an Artificial Intelligence (AI) chatbot that allows users to chat with any character they wish with the help of Google Gemini API.
+AiChat is an Artificial Intelligence (AI) chatbot that allows users to chat with any character they wish with the help of Google Gemini API.

 # Features:
 - Chat with any character you want